Skip to content

 For the tours, you pick a route and get a tour led by a certified guide and photographer, leaving with professional photos from the day to keep.

 With the photo shoots, we’ll go over exactly what you’re looking for to come up with a concept and locations that bring your vision to life.
+You also get extra photos!

 Below is a shot from a recent Influencer Shoot.
-You can can see more examples here on Instagram.
+You can see more examples here on Instagram.

 booking a private photo tour is one of the best things to do in Long Island City, Queens